daizutabi/mkdocs-nbsync/docs/index.md

 </div>

-## What is nbsync?
+## What is mkdocs-nbsync?

-nbsync is an innovative MkDocs plugin that treats Jupyter notebooks, Python scripts, and Markdown files as first-class citizens for documentation.
-Unlike traditional approaches, nbsync provides equal capabilities across all file formats, enabling seamless integration and dynamic execution with real-time synchronization.
+mkdocs-nbsync is an innovative MkDocs plugin that treats Jupyter notebooks, Python scripts, and Markdown files as first-class citizens for documentation.
+Unlike traditional approaches, mkdocs-nbsync provides equal capabilities across all file formats, enabling seamless integration and dynamic execution with real-time synchronization.